LongxingTan/Data-competitions/README_EN.md

 > **[中文](https://github.com/LongxingTan/Data-competitions/blob/master/README.md)** | English

-This is my journey of data competitions, hope it's helpful.<br>
+My journey of data competitions, hope it's helpful.<br>
 \* The rank is private board result before presentation <br>
 \* The blog is written in Chinese, because I'm good at it